 When setting your marketing budget, accurately account for what each item will cost by assessing your experience with the associated tools and tasks.
 In some instances, paying for a tool or service will yield better results in that area and free up your time to focus on your strong areas.
 Spending money or time on a workshop or course might mean the difference between spending 8 hours a week on a platform, versus three, or getting three times as much output for the same amount of input.

-Take a look at your level of experience in each channel of your marketing will help you determine how to balance your investment of time and money into each one.
+Taking a look at your level of experience in each channel of your marketing will help you determine how to balance your investment of time and money into each one.

 Invest in Loyalty